Gundogan to renew contract talks with Manchester City

-Ilkay Gundogan is ready to reopen contracts talks with Manchester City after their historic domestic treble.

-Watford were thrashed 6-0 at Wembley on Saturday as City became the first English men's team to complete a clean sweep, adding the FA Cup to their Premier League and EFL Cup titles.
+Watford was thrashed 6-0 at Wembley as City became the first English men's team to complete a clean sweep, adding the FA Cup to its Premier League and EFL Cup titles.

-Gundogan is heading into the final year of his contract at the club, who also won the Community Shield at the start of the season.
+Gundogan is heading into the final year of his contract at the club, which also won the Community Shield at the start of the season.

 The Germany international has enjoyed extra responsibility under Pep Guardiola this season, making 31 Premier League appearances, partly down to injury issues for Fernandinho and Kevin De Bruyne.

-City have already lost Vincent Kompany after the club captain left to take a player-manager role at Anderlecht but Gundogan suggested he will stay at the Etihad Stadium.
+City has already lost Vincent Kompany after the club captain left to take a player-manager role at Anderlecht but Gundogan suggested he will stay at the Etihad Stadium.

 "Now is enough time to reflect on the situation and to take up the talks again more intensely with the club," he told Bild of his contract situation.